madisonbrown/yule/README.md

 2. An XML file specifying how that content should be arranged on the page.
 3. A CSS stylesheet specifying superficial styling (colors, fonts, transparency, etc.)

-This means that users who wish to view a plain-HTML version of a page structured by yule, such as the disabled or those who have chosen to disable javascript within their browser, may still do so.
+This means that users who wish to view a plain-HTML version of a page structured by yule, such as the visually impaired or those who have chosen to disable javascript within their browser, may still do so.

-<b>What is the format?</b>
+<b>What do I use it?</b>
 A yule XML layout is composed of only one type of element, referred to as a container, which is specified using the \<container> tag and contains any of the following attributes:

     <container>